Online ADHD Treatment

 Stimulants like these are considered to be controlled substances, and are often used recreationally in other forms.
 But the evidence so far suggests that they don’t increase your risk for developing an addiction.
 In fact, for adults who have ADHD, taking medication may actually reduce your chances of having substance use disorder.

 If you’ve struggled with stimulant abuse in the past, then another type of medication might be a better option for you.
 You should be honest about your past history of addiction with your treatment provider.
+Stimulant medications are also prescribed as to assist people with weight loss or to treat binge eating.
+Please let your doctor know if you are taking a stimulant or other medication (such as semaglutide or other GLP-1 weight loss medication like tirzepatide) for medication-assisted weight loss.

 Non-stimulant medications